Vulnerable

 Importance of Biodiversity

-Biodiversity (or Biological Diversity) is a term that describes the variety of living beings on earth, and includes diversity across species, within species, and across ecosystems.
-It is vital to maintaining the balance of the ecosystem.
-According to scientific estimates there are 8.7 million species on the planet.
+Biodiversity (or Biological Diversity) describes the variety of life on Earth—across species, within species, and across ecosystems.
+It’s vital for ecosystem balance.
+Current estimates suggest there are about 8.7 million species on the planet.